picatz/websocket/README.md

 > [!NOTE]
 > You probably want to use the [`github.com/coder/websocket`] package instead of this one,
 > but this package should be fine for many use cases, and can be extended with additional
 > features, if needed in the future.
-Pleae feel free to open an issue or a pull request if you
+Please feel free to open an issue or a pull request if you
 > have any suggestions or improvements.

 [`github.com/coder/websocket`]: https://pkg.go.dev/github.com/coder/websocket